jamii/jamii.github.com/_posts/2017-10-07-notes-on-psycgd02-principles-of-cognition.md

   * Temporal resolution ~1ms
 * tDCS

-Review:

-* Recount three main periods of history.
-* Explain levels of models, with examples.

 ## [Automaticity of Social Behavior: Direct Effects of Trait Construct and Stereotype Activation on Action](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.333.7523&rep=rep1&type=pdf)

 (Paired with the more recent failed replication.)